deployphp/deployer/docs/getting-started.md

   IdentityFile ~/.ssh/id_rsa
 ```

 Now let's provision our server.
-As our host doesn't have user `deployer`.
+As our host doesn't have user `deployer`,
-We are going to override `remote_user` for provision via `-o remote_user=root`.
+we are going to override `remote_user` for provision via `-o remote_user=root`.

 ```sh
 dep provision -o remote_user=root